tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 Windows installation procedure
 --------------------------------------

-To install tiberCAD in Windows, please run the setup program ``tibercad-2.0.0-i686-mingw32_setup.exe`` .
+To install tiberCAD in Windows, please run the setup program.
+``tibercad-3.0.0-i686-w64-mingw32_setup.exe`` .

 During the installation you can choose the installation directory.
 After finishing installation, copy your license file ``tibercad.lic`` into the ``license`` subdirectory of the tiberCAD